 measles, whooping cough, strep infections, scarlet fever, mumps, impetigo, conjunctivitis, ringworm (of the scalp), scabies, mononucleosis.
 A doctor's excuse should also be presented if your child is absent for 3 or more consecutive days.

 A note from the doctor is also required in order to be excused from gym due to illness, injury, surgery, or the use of crutches.

-These requirements are in place so that the school nurse, the parent, and the health care provider can work in unison to provide optimal care for your child.
+Please provide a physician's note for use of the school elevator.
+(The note should include reason for use and time anticipated).These requirements are in place so that the school nurse, the parent, and the health care provider can work in unison to provide optimal care for your child.